No products in the cart.

 A sample Active Chat setup is shown in the screenshot below.

-You can notice that some random unique code is given for some users in the active chats.
+Sometimes, you can notice that some random unique code is given for some users in the active chats.
 These are users that are not logged into your website, in other words, the unregistered users of your website.
 Although this type of code is also given for registered users as well, they are replaced with respective usernames given on your website.
 The only purpose of this unique code is to identify each user on your website.
+This usually happens when you are disabled the pre-chat form.
+Check the screenshot below.

 Viewing Recent Chats